danzi13/Computer-Vision/README.md

 **Running the code**
--Please run python testing_for_visuals.py to see the pre-processing breakdown and images.
+ - Please run python testing_for_visuals.py to see the pre-processing breakdown and images.
+ -
--SSDtraining.py is the same code just without visuals so I can use training and test data on our cards.
+ - SSDtraining.py is the same code just without visuals so I can use training and test data on our cards.
+ -
--There is likely no need to run training.py but testing.py should work if you’d like to see the: Accuracy on test data: 31.8202, however around ⅓ each time
+ - There is likely no need to run training.py but testing.py should work if you’d like to see the: Accuracy on test data: 31.8202, however around ⅓ each time

 ## Part 2: Data Collection and Preparation